timbo-graham/boris-bikes2/README.md

-Transport for London, the body responsible for delivery of a new bike system, come to you with a plan: a network of docking stations and bikes that anyone can use.
-They want you to build a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on) required to make their dream a reality.
+This project is a repository that builds an infrastructure to build a network of docking stations and bikes that anyone can use.

+This program will emulate all the docking stations, bikes and infrastucture required.